Hefei Sourcing Agent | EV Supply Chain & Appliances

 Hefei vs. Changzhou: which city is better for NEV supply chain sourcing? +

 Hefei and Changzhou are China's two strongest NEV supply chain cities outside of Shenzhen/Guangzhou, and the choice depends on what you are sourcing.
 Hefei's strengths: complete vehicle OEM presence (JAC, NIO, BYD, VW Anhui), government-backed supply chain stability, lower land and labor costs, and stronger upstream battery cell access via CATL's Hefei-area investment.
 Changzhou's strengths: higher density of battery pack integrators and cell manufacturers (CATL's primary HQ is in Ningde but has major Changzhou operations), stronger precision motor and drivetrain component base, better proximity to Yangtze Delta component distribution.
 For EV charging hardware, power electronics, and BMS sourcing, Hefei is generally more cost-competitive.
 For precision motor components, drivetrain electronics, and battery module assembly at high volume, Changzhou has deeper specialization.
-For buyers who need both, Hefei and Changzhou are 2.5 hours apart by HSR — a combined sourcing trip is practical.
+For buyers who need both, Hefei and Changzhou are 2.5 hours apart by HSR — making a combined procurement trip highly practical.

 Can I access Midea or other home appliance supply chains from Hefei for IoT and smart home components? +